 - Heinz, the Baron Krauss von Espy.
 "Silly man.
 I am a Baron."

-- To a lesser extent, Geoffrey Rush's bit part as a larger-than-life Australian film director.
+- To a lesser extent, Geoffrey Rush's bit part as a larger-than-life Australian TV director.

 - Irrevocable Order: The lawyers find they cannot reach the killer they hired.

 - Kansas City Shuffle: Miles thinks that Marilyn is marrying and then divorcing Howard Doyle for his money.
 It turns out that Howard is just an actor, and the "marriage" is a ploy to fool Miles, her real target, in thinking that she's rich.

 - Lady in Red: Marilyn, during the casino scene in which Miles really falls in love with her.

 - Men Are Childish: In the words of Gus Petch:They never grow up, they just get tubby.

 - Ominous Legal Phrase Title: The phrase intolerable cruelty is used in the law of divorce.

 - "Your honor, I call Heinz, the Baron Krauss von Espy" "Call Heinz, the Baron Krauss von Espy!"
 "Heinz, the Baron Krauss von Espy!" etc...

 - Also, Marilyn herself, who adds the surnames of her ex-husbands to her own name.
 Wheezy Joe asks "is that one person?"